 Less formal looking

 Small and lacks versatility

 Outdoor Research Rangefinder

-The Rangefinder takes a distinct detour from the classic look in design, but not in concept.
-This bag's internal main compartment closes with a drawstring, giving it a very different feel, character, and packing performance than the rest of the bags in the review.
+The Rangefinder takes a detour from the classic look in design, but not in concept.
+Its internal main compartment closes with a drawstring, giving it a very different feel, character, and packing performance than the rest of the competition.
 And time and time again, test after test, we loved it.
-If we go back to the roots of this kind of bag, Outdoor Research hits it dead on: a rugged bag designed to carry heavy and awkward items comfortably, while allowing ease of access in potentially precarious places, like perched atop a power line.
+If we go back to the roots of this kind of bag, Outdoor Research hits it dead on — a rugged bag designed to carry heavy and awkward items comfortably, while allowing ease of access in potentially precarious places, like perched atop a power line.
 The Rangefinder became our bag of choice for our various tools.
 It could even comfortably carry a ski helmet and snacks for a long day at the ski area.

 Long shoulder strap

 Timbuk2 Command Messenger

 The Command has a history of strong performance at OutdoorGearLab.
 This is Timbuk2's answer to the modern world.
 It's a "briefcase" for the reluctant businessperson and ideal for someone who travels a lot with a computer and various electronics and gets tired of having to remove their laptop every time they go through airport security.
 Timbuk2 introduces a novel concept with the three-sided zippered compartment which opens the bag like a clamshell and slides your electronics through the X-Ray machine while remaining stowed inside that padded sleeve.